Tyrn/racketrust/README.md

     │   ├── 02 Track 2.mp3
     ...

-Try **Prokrust**, this way:
+Try **Racketrust**, this way:

-    Robinson Crusoe $ prokrust -via 'Daniel Defoe' -m 'Robinson Crusoe' . ~/MyAudioLibrary
+    Robinson Crusoe $ racketrust -via 'Daniel Defoe' -m 'Robinson Crusoe' . ~/MyAudioLibrary

 - `MyAudioLibrary` must exist

 or just like this:

-    Robinson Crusoe $ prokrust -a 'Daniel Defoe' -u 'Robinson Crusoe' . ~/MyAudioLibrary
+    Robinson Crusoe $ racketrust -a 'Daniel Defoe' -u 'Robinson Crusoe' . ~/MyAudioLibrary

-Notice the tags set by **Prokrust**.
+Notice the tags set by **Racketrust**.

 ## Description

-**Prokrust** is a CLI utility for basic processing and copying of audio albums, mostly slovenly built audiobooks, possibly to cheap mobile devices.
+**Racketrust** is a CLI utility for basic processing and copying of audio albums, mostly slovenly built audiobooks, possibly to cheap mobile devices.
 Common poor design problems: track number tags missing or incorrect, directory and/or file names enumerated without leading zeroes, etc.

-Meanwhile, one cannot listen to an audiobook with the tracks in the wrong order. **Prokrust** tries hard to sort the tracks properly.
+Meanwhile, one cannot listen to an audiobook with the tracks in the wrong order. **Racketrust** tries hard to sort the tracks properly.
 To check the track order visually use `-v` or `-vi`, and avoid `-u`.

-**Prokrust** renames directories and audio files, replacing tags, if necessary, while copying the album to destination.
+**Racketrust** renames directories and audio files, replacing tags, if necessary, while copying the album to destination.
 Source files and directories are not modified in any way.
 Files are copied sequentially, by default file number one first, optionally in reverse order, as some